chapmancbVCU/chappy-php/docs/windows.md

 * B. Select download location and run installer using default options.
 * D. If you get a dialog box asking "Do you want to allow public and private networks to access this app?" for Apache select **Allow**
 * E. Install **Composer** using the instructions described above.
 We recommend using Chocolatey.
-* F. Navigate to `C:\xampp\htdocs` in Windows explorer then type cmd in the address bar.
+* F. cd to `C:\xampp\htdocs` using the terminal.
 * G. Cone the project:
 ```powershell
 git clone git@github.com:chapmancbVCU/chappy-php.git
 ```

+If permission issues arise, running CMD as Administrator might be needed.

 * H. cd into project and run the command:
 ```powershell